-According to the CDC, an estimated 3 million American adults are currently living with a digestive disease, including ulcerative colitis (UC).
-This painful condition not only affects quality of life, but can also lead to more serious conditions like cancer.
+According to the CDC, an estimated 3 million American adults are currently living with a digestive disease, which includes ulcerative colitis (UC).
+This painful condition not only affects the quality of life but can also lead to more serious conditions, like cancer.

-Thankfully, there are several treatment options available for ulcers and even more complicated conditions like ulcerative colitis.
-Options that many people discuss with their doctor include the following…
+Thankfully, there are several treatment options available for ulcers and even ulcerative colitis such as the following…

 Unlike its more mild cousin, ulcerative colitis needs to be treated with more potent medication…